-In the late 1800s, Tennessee started to develop a rich horse racing industry similar to its neighbor state, Kentucky.
+In the late 1800s, Tennessee developed a rich horse racing industry similar to its neighbor state, Kentucky.

-Even though Tennessee is one of the few places with its own breed, the Tennessee Walking Horse, horse racing no longer takes place there.
+Even though Tennessee is one of the few places with its own breed, the Tennessee Walking Horse, horse racing no longer takes place here.

 It all went away in 1906.